Adaptive Disclosure

 VA/DoD: not yet listed; under review.
 Recognized in STRONG STAR consortium research

-RCT by Litz et al. (2021) showing superiority to supportive counseling for active-duty; replication underway
+RCT by Litz et al. (2021) found Adaptive Disclosure non-inferior to Cognitive Processing Therapy in deployed marines and sailors; replication underway

 Too new for meta-analysis

 One of the only trauma protocols designed specifically for military populations rather than adapted from civilian treatments.
-The moral injury component is its most distinctive contribution — standard protocols struggle with guilt, shame, and meaning violations because these are not fear responses.
-The imaginal dialogue with a compassionate moral authority (often a respected mentor, religious figure, or fallen comrade) is clinically powerful and unlike anything in PE, CPT, or EMDR.
+The moral injury component is its most distinctive contribution: the standard protocols were built to extinguish fear, and guilt, shame, and meaning violations are not fear responses.
+The imaginal dialogue with a compassionate moral authority (often a respected mentor, religious figure, or fallen comrade) has no counterpart in PE, CPT, or EMDR.
+Note what the evidence does and does not cover: the trial asked whether the whole package was non-inferior to CPT, not whether the moral injury component is what did the work.

 Conditions